alberto-santini/concorde-easy-build/README.md

 In short, this means that Concorde is free for you if and only if you use it for academic purposes.
 In all other cases you should contact [William Cook](mailto:bico@uwaterloo.ca) to discuss licensing options.

+For what concern my contribution, which is basically a `CMakeLists.txt` file, I release it to public domain under the [unlicense](https://unlicense.org/).

 ## Assumptions

 My egomania has emerged when building this repository.
 I assumed that everyone is exactly like me and, in particular:

 * You are on Linux, with a recent version of GCC.
 * You use CMake as your build system.
 * You use a recent version of CPLEX as your LP solver.

 Users not corresponding to this identikit might have to adapt this solution.

 I also assume that you are interested in having the following, and nothing else, at the end of the build process:

 * The executable (`concorde`).
 * A shared library (`libconcorde.a`) and an include file (`concorde.h`) to use Concorde with your custom software.